 It’s possible you won’t get it

-Offers made by credit card companies are just that — offers.
+Remember, offers made by credit card companies are just that — offers.
 They aren’t guarantees.

 Be sure to read the fine print.
-Many cards will include conditions, such as paying on time, to retain the 0 percent rate.
+Many cards will include conditions, such as paying on time, to retain the zero percent rate.
 Make a payment that’s one day late, and you could lose it.

 You’ll probably pay a fee